Kwiatens/FloV3R/README.md

 # FloV3R - 100$ 2K Resolution Open-source DiY VR headset with SteamVR support and 6-DoF tracking (Headset + Controllers)

 FloV3R VR Headset are very affordable (compared to other VR headsets).
-It is made so that you can play in any SteamVR game!
+It is made so that you can play any SteamVR game!
 It features 6DoF tracking on both the headset and controllers.
-The whole build should should be around 100$ (with 2K display), but it might be more expensive depending on where you order the parts from.
+The whole build should be around $100 (with 2K display), but it might be more expensive depending on where you order the parts from.
 (It might be cheaper too :p)

+## Printed Circuit Boards
+I designed the circuits and PCB using KiCad 7.0.9.
+They are made and designed by me, but I took inspiration from [HadesVR](https://github.com/HadesVR/HadesVR).
+Circuit boards use some SMD components.
+I went this route because they are just more suitable for the purpose of something that you hold/wear.
+If you are not feeling like soldering them by yourself, you can always buy pre-assembled PCB's.
+Just keep in mind that this is also a good opportunity to learn how to solder them :)

 FloV3R VR Headset is based on "HadesVR"! -> https://github.com/HadesVR/HadesVR